 If you must surrender your pet, please note the following:

 - You must fill out and submit the below form to be placed on a waiting list.

 - You must pay a surrender fee at the time of intake to help with the cost of care for your pet.

-- Veterinary records must be provided at the time of surrender.
+- Veterinary records must be provided prior to the time of surrender.